harrisd97/E-Commerce-Churn-Analytics/README.md

-# 📈 Predictive Churn Analytics: Driving Retention at Tolson Tech
+# 📈 Predictive Churn Analytics

 **Project Focus:** Developing a high-accuracy Machine Learning solution to identify and mitigate critical customer churn risks in an E-Commerce environment.